alphawerk/UCMPi_Install/README.md

-# UCM/Pi Installation Instructions
+# UCM-Pi Installation Instructions

-Installation instructions for getting started with the UCM/Pi
+Installation instructions for getting started with the UCM-Pi

 ## Description